Travel in Paradise Group Tours P.O.Box 1289-1011, Curridabat La Colina #12f TOLL FREE 1-800-901-0114 Tel (506) 22743231 Info@travelinparadisecr.com

 For a slightly shorter trip but still very enriching.
 Visit the Caribbean lowlands, middle elevations, Pacific lowlands and highland cloud forest.
 You will fully enjoy the amount of birdwatching in this tour.

-Departures upon request with a minimum of 2 participants.
-Max size of group: 6
+Daily departures with a minimum of 2 participants.

 Day 1.
 Arrival / San Jose

 Arrival at airport, meet and greet by our representative who will be welcoming and give you an overview of your trip on the way to your hotel.
 Your guide will meet with you and your travel companions next morning at breakfast.
 Overnight at Hotel Casa Conde

 Start out today towards the tropical lowlands of Sarapiqui, birdwatching along the way.
 We will stop along the way to spend the morning and lunch at the lovely Waterfall Gardens on the edge of the Braulio Carrillo National Park , where we will enjoy the extensive butterfly and hummingbird gardens.
 Up to 12 different species of jeweled hummingbirds visit the garden as well as a variety of colorful butterflies, including the giant blue Morpho.
 We will walk along the river, experiencing close-up views of 5 spectacular waterfalls.
 After lunch we walk through the serene river valley called Virgen del Socorro, where we may be lucky enough to see the Lanceolated Monklet.